Finally Tasks in Kestra – Always-Run Cleanup

 finally example

-In the example below, a task is programmed to fail, and an error task logs a message as an alert communicating the failure.
-The finally task runs after the other tasks have finished regardless of the failure, in this case logging another message, but could alternatively be used to shut down any resources specifically spun up to use in the flow.
+In the example below, one task is designed to fail, and an errors task logs a message to signal the failure.
+The finally task still runs after the other tasks finish.
+Here it logs another message, but in practice it could be used to shut down resources started for the flow.

 id: finally_examplenamespace: company.team